• Skip to main content

 5. Springing Power of Attorney

-A springing (or conditional) power of attorney only goes into effect if a specific event, medical condition (typically incapacitation), or event specified in the POA occurs.
+A springing (or conditional) power of attorney only goes into effect if a specific event, medical condition (typically incapacitation), or situation specified in the POA occurs.
+Having this form in place allows you to get an emergency power of attorney to protect your wishes in unpredictable circumstances.
 It can end at a specified time when you become incapacitated or upon death.
 For example, military personnel may draft a springing power of attorney that goes into effect when deployed overseas.

 types of power of attorney